Hanne Blank Boyd

-Dr. Blank lives in a small town in central Ohio with her husband, a liberal distribution of dogs and cats, and ever-expanding collections of books, fountain pen inks, lipsticks, and yarn.
+Formerly a member of the faculty of the Women’s and Gender Studies department at Denison University, Hanne Blank Boyd lives in the Atlanta area with her spouse, a liberal distribution of dogs and cats, and ever-expanding collections of books, fountain pens and inks, lipstick, and yarn.

 “…informative, funny and provocative.”